Overview of California Sea Grant Fellowship Programs

 The Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
 The program matches postgraduate students with state coastal zone programs to work on projects proposed by the state and selected by the fellowship sponsor, the National Oceanic and Atmospheric Administration (NOAA) Coastal Services Center.
 This two-year opportunity offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.
 As a partner, California Sea Grant provides assistance and support of this fellowship by interviewing fellow applicants in the initial selection process; endorsing up to three (3) fellow candidates each year; and participating in the fellow and project selection panels.
 For detailed information on eligibility and selection please visit http://www.csc.noaa.gov/cms/fellows.html and http://www.csc.noaa.gov/cms/fellows/faq.html.

-The Graduate Fellowship Program awards at least two new Ph.D. fellowships each year to students who are interested in careers related to the population dynamics of living marine resources and the development and implementation of quantitative methods for assessing their status.
-Fellows will work on thesis problems of public interest and relevance to the National Marine Fisheries Service (NMFS) under the guidance of NMFS mentors at participating NMFS Science Centers or Laboratories.
+The Graduate Fellowship Program awards at least two new PhD fellowships each year to students who are interested in careers related to marine ecosystem and population dynamics, with a focus on modeling and managing systems of living marine resources.
+The emphasis will be on the development and implementation of quantitative methods for assessing marine ecosystems, for assessing the status of fish, invertebrate, and other targeted species stocks, and for assessing the status of marine mammals, seabirds, and other protected species.
+Fellows will work on thesis problems of public interest and relevance to NMFS under the guidance of NMFS mentors at participating NMFS Science Centers or Laboratories.